 Matthew Chance Wife

-Chance has kept details concerning his love life private away from the public eye.
+Chance has kept details concerning his love life private and away from the public eye.
 It is unknown if he is married or dating someone.
-We will update once we get more information.
+We will update you once we get more information.

 Matthew Chance Salary

 Details concerning Chance’s net worth are currently unavailable.
-We will update once this information is available.
+We will update you once this information is available.

 Matthew Chance Education

 Chance studied at the University of London where she earned a BA in Archaeology and Art from the School of Oriental and African Studies.